-The council boss acknowledged that he worked with a crop of Heads of National Office, Heads of Department at the headquarters, and other dedicated principal officers that formed the formidable team which moved the council’s wheel of progress during my tenure.
+The head of West African Examination Council (WAEC), Heads of National Office, Heads of Department at the headquarters, and other dedicated principal officers commended him of his good work during his tenure.

-He explained that after five years of piloting the affairs of the council, it persuaded the government of Liberia to adopt WASSCE with effect from 2018, thereby phasing out the Liberia Senior High School Certificate Examination (LSHSCE).
-The council, however, extended the conduct of LSHSCE for private candidates until 2019 to provide a further opportunity for the remnants of the examination.
+He added that during the five years of his tenure as the deputy Registrar of West African Examination Council (WAEC), the government of Liberia adopted the West African Senior Secondary School Examination (WASSCE) in 2018, thereby phasing out the Liberia Senior High School Certificate Examination (LSHSCE).
+The council, however extended the conduct of the Liberia Senior High School Certificate Examination (LSHSCE) for private aspirants until 2019 to provide a further opportunity for the examination.

-Uwadiae also stated that the council created the Attestation of Results, which is a replacement as good as the original, to alleviate the challenges faced by former candidates whose original certificates are missing or destroyed.
+The Registrar added that during his tenure, the council created the Attestation of Results, which is also as good as the original result in order to solve the problems faced by former WAEC candidates whose original certificates are missing or destroyed.

-He admitted that the council paid attention to the issue of examination leakage and resolved to settle for nothing short of total eradication of the menace.
+He admitted that during his tenure, the council paid more attention to the issue of examination leakage and it was resolved.